hewner/csse290-git/ClassOutline.md

 ### Solution 1: Commit (and reset)

 If you want to keep the changes associated with the branch you're on, it may be safer to just commit (even if you are unready).
-Remember with "git reset &#x2013;soft" you can always get you back in the previous state (mostly).
+Remember with "git reset --soft" you can always get you back in the previous state (mostly).

 Example: